pixee/upload-tool-results-action/README.md

     # Path to the tool's results file to upload to Pixeebot.
 This does not apply to SonarCloud integration, because the action retrieves the results directly from SonarCloud.
     # Required, when `tool` is not "sonar"
     file:

+    # This property specifies the pull request number to trigger the analysis for.
+    # Optional: It is required only if the workflow is triggered from a workflow dispatch.
+    pr-number:

+    # Token to authenticate requests to the GH API.
+    # Default: ${{ github.token }}
+    token:
 ```

 ## How Does It Work?